qiime2/paper2/sphinx_docs/index.rst

-familiarize yourself with the platform's main features and concepts, including enhanced visualization methods through QIIME 2 View, decentralized provenance tracking (which ensures reproducible bioinformatics), multiple interfaces (including the Python 3 API and the QIIME 2 Studio graphical interface), the plugin architecture (which enables anyone to expand QIIME 2's functionality), and semantic types (which enables QIIME to help users avoid misusing their data).
+familiarize yourself with the platform's main features and concepts, including enhanced visualization methods through QIIME 2 View, decentralized provenance tracking (which ensures reproducible bioinformatics), multiple interfaces (including the Python 3 API and QIIME 2 Studio graphical interface), the plugin architecture (which enables anyone to expand QIIME 2's functionality), and semantic types (which enables QIIME 2 to help users avoid misusing their data).
 In general, we suggest referring to the QIIME 2 website (https://qiime2.org), which will always be the most up-to-date source for information and tutorials on QIIME 2, including newer versions of this